devops329/devops/instruction/jestBasics/jestBasics.md

 [Official Jest website](https://jestjs.io/)

 Jest is the most common framework for testing JavaScript.
 It was created back in 2011 when Facebook’s chat feature was rewritten in JavaScript.
 After extensive internal use, Facebook release Jest as open source in 2014.
-In 2022 they transferred ownership of Jest to [OpenJS](https://openjsf.org/).
-We owe much thanks to Facebook for investing in and openly sharing such a valuable piece of code.
+In 2022, they transferred ownership of Jest to [OpenJS](https://openjsf.org/).
+We owe many thanks to Facebook for investing in and openly sharing such a valuable piece of code.

 ## Installing Jest

 In order to use Jest as your unit testing framework you need to first create an NPM project and install the Jest package.
-Note that when installing, we use the `-D` parameter to tell NPM that Jest is only used during development and it shouldn't be included in any production deployment.
+Note that when installing, we use the `-D` parameter to tell NPM that Jest is only used during development, and it shouldn't be included in any production deployment.

 ```sh
 mkdir jestExample && cd jestExample